-- Documents and images are easier to find, access, and transmit
+- Documents and images are easier to find and access

 - Significant space savings over physical documents